pinecone-router/middleware-template/CONTRIBUTING.md

 # Contributing

-Thanks for considering to contribute to Alpine Router {middleware-name} Middleware !
+Thanks for considering to contribute to Pinecone Router {middleware-name} Middleware !

 Please open [issues](https://github.com/{repository}/issues) or [discussions](https://github.com/{repository}/discussions) about any problems, suggestions, questions you have!